African American Community Interviews

 = Audio Available Online

-Beard discusses nearly twenty years of service on the board of directors of Red Cross (Community) Hospital.
-He covers changes in the character of the board, divisive issues, and the importance of the institution to the black community.
+Eric Tachau discusses his almost twenty years of service on the board of directors of Red Cross (Community) Hospital.
+He describes the work of the various administrators, the problems confronting the board members, and the reasons for the hospital's failure.